-- Johanne Cohen is co-supervising the thesis work of Octave Boussaton with Dominique Barth (University of Versailles). - Jean-Yves Marion and Eric Filiol (ESAT) is supervising the thesis work of Philippe Beaucamps from November 2007. - Jean-Yves Marion and Eric Filiol (ESAT) are supervising the thesis work of Daniel Reynaud from November 2007. - Jean-Yves Marion is supervising the thesis work of Romain Péchoux from September 2004.
-The defense November 14th, 2007. - Jean-Yves Marion and Simona Ronchi Della Rocca (Torino university) are co-supervising the thesis work of Marco Gaboardi.
-The defense December 12th, 2007. - Jean-Yves Marion and Guillaume Bonfante are co-supervising the thesis work of Matthieu Kaczmarek from September 2005.
+- Johanne Cohen is co-supervising the thesis work of Octave Boussaton with Dominique Barth (University of Versailles). - Jean-Yves Marion and Eric Filiol (ESAT) is supervising the thesis work of Philippe Beaucamps from November 2007. - Jean-Yves Marion and Eric Filiol (ESAT) are supervising the thesis work of Daniel Reynaud from November 2007. - Jean-Yves Marion and Guillaume Bonfante are co-supervising the thesis work of Matthieu Kaczmarek from September 2005.
+Defense on December 3rd 2008.